For some time now Google has taken website (or, rather, page) load-times into account when ranking pages in their search results.

 Causes of slow page-load speed

-Broadly, there are four main causes of slow page-load speed:
+Broadly, there are six main causes of slow page-load speed:

 - The number of HTTP requests (requests for data from web servers) initiated by your page